insightbuilder/code_hike_review/token_trans_review/readme.md

 In addition, the same content.mdx can be copied to another route, and it can be rendered with out any challenge.

+Got all the three transition examples to work in this project.